mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 **Course structure (high-level)**

-* Start in one dimension: decision variables, loss functions, gradients, GD and SGD, implementations (NumPy, then PyTorch).
+* Basics in dimension one: decision variables, loss functions, gradients, constraints, GD and SGD, implementations (NumPy, then PyTorch), tuning.
-* Move to higher dimensions: the linear algebra interface in PyTorch (tensors, norms, matrix products) and efficiency basics.
+* Move to higher dimensions: the linear algebra interface in PyTorch (tensors, norms, matrix products) and efficiency basics (broadcasting, memory layout).
-* A menu of problems: classic ML, deep learning, inverse problems, and a brief RL introduction.
+* A menu of problems: classic ML, deep learning and large language models, inverse problems, and a brief RL introduction.
-* A menu of algorithms: GD, SGD, Adam/AdamW, and other methods that show up in current practice.
+* A menu of algorithms: GD, SGD, Adam/AdamW, Muon, and others (e.g., policy gradient methods).
-* Benchmarking and tuning: how to compare methods without fooling yourself.
+* Benchmarking: how to compare methods without fooling yourself.
+* Tuning: how to tune parameters systematically.
-* Systems and theory: GPUs/distributed training basics, and what theory can and cannot explain.
+* Systems: GPUs/distributed training basics.
+* Theory: Convexity vs nonconvexity, rates, geometry, tractable theoretical models: noisy quadratic models, random features, and scaling laws.

 **By the end of the course, you should be able to**